Coat Corporation: History

 Coat Corporation launched Power Grip, which featured mainly gym class students, in 1991.
 Since then, the company has regularly released works of about eight titles each month, and has contributed more than 160 titles to date all the while changing the genre.
-Affiliated yūgen gaisha Kuratatsu (蔵建) has been around since 1997 while Coat West in Osaka Prefecture has been releasing works under the same name since 2003.
+Affiliated yūgen gaisha Kuratatsu (蔵建) has been around since 1997, while Coat West in Osaka Prefecture has been releasing works under the same name since 2003.

 After Power Grip, the company launched many new labels, under which they produced more than forty titles.
-Their wide range of models and themes such as athletes, Johnny's, salarymen, gay slangs, and SM, fit in genres ranging from soft to hard.
+Their wide range of models and themes such as athletes, Johnny's, salarymen, gay slang, and SM, fit in genres ranging from soft to hard.

 Around the same time, Coat released its first situational gay video series Babylon, reaching Vol. 60 in 2012.
 Kuratatsu later released the heavy gym-class label, danGet, and the Johnny's Jr. label, Fine, from Out Staff in 1997.
 Although danGet was discontinued in 2008 after Volume 25, Fine still continues to release work, with its total number of titles reaching over sixty, as of 2012.
 A variety of other labels were also established.
 One called Exfeed became independent afterwards.